apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

 ## Reconfigure parameters with edit-config

-For your convenience, kbcli offers a tool `edit-config` to help you to visually edit configurations.
+For your convenience, kbcli offers a tool `edit-config` to help you to configure parameter in a visulized way.

-For Linux and macOS, you can edit configuration files by vi and for Windows, you can edit files on notepad.
+For Linux and macOS, you can edit configuration files by vi.
+For Windows, you can edit files on notepad.

 1. Edit the configuration file.